pillarjs/path-to-regexp/Readme.md

 # Path-to-RegExp

-> Turn an Express-style path string such as `/user/:name` into a regular expression.
+> Turn a path string such as `/user/:name` into a regular expression.

 [![NPM version][npm-image]][npm-url]
 [![Build status][travis-image]][travis-url]